davidtwco/rfcs/text/0000-build-std.md

 # ..or..
 std = { builtin = true, default-features = false } # not permitted
 ```

+*See the following sections for rationale/alternatives:*
+- [*Why limit enabling standard library features to nightly?*][why-limit-enabling-standard-library-features-to-nightly]

 *Enabling and disabling features on explicit standard library dependencies when
 using a stable toolchain is explored in